65th Street Yard: Decline

-In 1981 the 65th Street Yard was purchased by the City and State of New York, which paid $2.5 million for the 24 acre site, and the transfer bridges were rebuilt in 1999 at a cost of $20 million.
+In 1981 the 65th Street Yard was purchased by the City and State of New York, which paid $2.5 million for the 24 acre site, and the transfer bridges were built in 1999 at a cost of $20 million in funding from the NYC Economic Development Corporation.

 The new transfer bridges appear to be a simplified design: single two track span with no apron, overhead gantry, counterbalanced with electrically operated span hoist.
-The design appears to be a variant of the type seen on the West Coast and possibly an improvement on the design of the transfer bridge located at the 207th Street Yard in Manhattan.
-However these two new transfer bridges had remained unused for car float operations since the New York Cross Harbor Railroad, the successor of New York Dock Railway, abandoned plans to move its operation from Bush Terminal at 50th Street to the 65th Street Yard due to financial disputes between the city and the Railroad.
+This design appears to be a variant of the type seen on the West Coast and possibly an improvement on the design of the transfer bridge located at the 207th Street Yard in Manhattan.

+However these two new transfer bridges would remain unused for car float operations; since the New York Cross Harbor Railroad, the successor of New York Dock Railway and Brooklyn Eastern District Terminal operations, abandoned plans to move its operation from Bush Terminal at 50th Street, to the 65th Street Yard due to financial disputes between the City of New York and the Railroad.

-The New York Cross Harbor Railroad moved rail cars by car float to and from Greenville Yard in Jersey City.
+The New York Cross Harbor Railroad like its predecessors; moved rail cars by car float to and from Greenville Yard in Jersey City.
 It was purchased in 2006 by Mid Atlantic New England Rail, LLC, which renamed the railroad to New York New Jersey Rail, LLC (NYNJ).
-In 2008 the railroad was bought by the Port Authority of New York and New Jersey The Port Authority also started the restoration of the 65th Street Yard for use by NYNJ in 2011 as part of a $118.1 million investment for the restoration of the existing rail car float system operating between Greenville and sites at 51st and 65th Streets in Brooklyn, N.Y., including the purchase of Greenville Yard.
+In 2008 the railroad was purchased by the Port Authority of New York and New Jersey.
+The Port Authority then commenced upon the restoration of the 65th Street Yard for service by NYNJ in 2011 as part of a $118.1 million investment for the restoration of the existing rail car float system operating between Greenville and sites at 51st and 65th Streets in Brooklyn, N.Y., including the purchase of Greenville Yard.

+Resurrection

 In July 2012 the 65th Street Yard was reopened, with one transfer bridge in use with the other kept in a stand by mode.
-Car float operation moved from Bush Terminal to the 65th Street Yard.
+Car float operation was relocated from Bush Terminal to the 65th Street Yard.

+In October 2012 Superstorm Sandy severely damaged the antiquated Greenville transfer bridges.
+Car floating operations was temporarily suspended until the basic infrastructure could be constructed, so that one of the (now) unused float bridges from 51th Street at Bush Terminal could be relocated to Greenville.
+This effort took just 51 days.

 The goal of NYNJ is to increase the traffic from the actual 1,600 cars to 23,000 cars by 2017.
 In the future commodities shall include fruit, home heating oil and new cars.

+By 2025, the number of carloads transported by NYNJ Rail has steadily risen, no doubt reducing a significant portion of road traffic and related emissions.